grahamhayes/irc-cah/README.md

 }
 ```
 ##TODO
-* Save game & player data to MongoDB for all time top scores & other statistics.
-* Config options for rule variations, such as voting the best instead of card czar choosing the winner.
-* The haiku round.
-* Allow players to change one card per round (make it an option in config?)
+* Allow players to change one card per round or to pay one awesome point for a new hand (make it an option in config?)

 ##Contribute
 All contributions are welcome in any form, be it pull requests for new features and bug fixes or issue reports or anything else.